 Dr. Brian May

-Another rocker awarded his PhD later is Brian May, the lead guitarist of the band Queen.
-He started his PhD at Imperial College studying reflected light from interplanetary dust and the velocity of the dust.
-Brian left his PhD after 4 years of work but still published two papers on his observations.
-He re-registered in 2006 and handed his thesis in a year later.
+Another rocker awarded his PhD after taking a break to focus on his musical career is Brian May, the lead guitarist of the band Queen.
+He started his doctorate at Imperial College studying reflected light from interplanetary dust and the dust’s velocity.
+Brian left the program after 4 years of work but still published two papers on his observations.
+He re-registered in 2006 and handed in his thesis a year later.
 He used his previous work plus observations in the 33 years between his studies for the thesis.
-Luckily for him, little work had been done on the matter in the meanwhile and the topic had become trendy again recently.
+Luckily for him, little work had been done on the matter in the meantime and the topic had recently become trendy again.

 Rowan-Robinson, M., May, B. 2013.
 An improved model for the infrared emission from the zodiacal dust cloud: cometary asteroidal and interstellar dust.
 Monthly Notices of the Royal Astronomical Society 429, 2894–2902.